Gresham Street: Overview

 A famous coaching inn, The Swan With Two Necks, once stood on the former Lad Lane, at the junction of Gresham Street with Milk Street – one of the historic side-streets which leads off to the south towards Cheapside.
 Other ancient side-roads leading towards Cheapside are Foster Lane, Gutter Lane, Ironmonger Lane, and Old Jewry.
 Leading north off Gresham Street are Noble Street, Staining Lane, Aldermanbury, Basinghall Street and Coleman Street.
 Wood Street, home to the City of London Police headquarters, crosses Gresham Street and leads both north and south.

 There is a memorial garden on the site of St. Mary Aldermanbury, a Christopher Wren church, that, following damage in the Blitz, was dismantled and rebuilt in Fulton, Missouri.
 Near the Guildhall—perhaps Gresham Street's most notable site—is the church of St. Lawrence Jewry, also by Wren.

-Gresham Street is home to the Lloyds Banking Group's headquarters and also to Investec, Alliance Trust and Rensburg Sheppards.
+Gresham Street is home to the Lloyds Banking Group's headquarters and also to Moody's, Investec, Alliance Trust and Rensburg Sheppards.

 It formed part of the marathon course of the 2012 Olympic and Paralympic Games.